ShutdownRepo/pywhisker/README.md

   -d DOMAIN, --domain DOMAIN
                         (FQDN) domain to authenticate to -u USER, --user USER  user to authenticate with
-  -p PASSWORD, --password PASSWORD
-                        password to authenticate with -H [LMHASH:]NTHASH, --hashes [LMHASH:]NTHASH
-                        NT/LM hashes, format is LMhash:NThash
-  --aes-key hex key     AES key to use for Kerberos Authentication (128 or 256 bits) -k, --kerberos        Use Kerberos authentication.
-Grabs credentials from ccache file (KRB5CCNAME) based on target parameters.
-If valid credentials cannot be found, it will use the ones specified in the
-                        command line

 arguments when setting -action to add:
-  -cp CERT_PASSWORD, --cert-password CERT_PASSWORD
+  -P PFX_PASSWORD, --pfx-password PFX_PASSWORD
-                        password for the stored self-signed certificate (will be random if not set) -o OUTPUT_PATH, --output-path OUTPUT_PATH
+                        password for the PFX stored self-signed certificate (will be random if not set, not needed when exporting to PEM)
+  -f FILENAME, --filename FILENAME
-                        filename to store the generated self-signed PEM or PFX certificate and key -e {PEM, PFX}, --export {PEM, PFX}
+                        filename to store the generated self-signed PEM or PFX certificate and key, or filename for the "import"/"export" actions
+  -e {PEM, PFX}, --export {PEM, PFX}
                         choose to export cert+private key in PEM or PFX (i.e. #PKCS12) (default: PFX))